411c0d3d/MonopolyGame/ADR.md

 counters on container restart.
 The periodic flush pattern (5-minute interval, reload on startup) is the correct enterprise pattern: in-memory hot path, durable cold path, acceptable ~5-minute under-count window on unclean restart.

-**No autoscale throughput on Cosmos** — Manual provisioning at 990 RU/s keeps the account within the free tier ceiling.
+**No autoscale throughput on Cosmos** — Manual provisioning at RU/s Consumption limit keeps the account within the base limit ceiling.
 Autoscale could silently breach the 1,000 RU/s threshold and incur charges.

 ---